jbakse/p5.party/notes/design_questions.md

 - When adding an unsupported type to a shared object, should we strip/null it on the LOCAL side, so that it will look the like the remote side (probably yes) see test_types example

+  - this is done now.

 - Can we add warnings to the console if the user is doing something that is probably wrong.
 "It looks like you are setting values on a participant shared that isn't yours" "It looks like you have set a shared object property to a funciton..." etc

+  - this now happens in some cases.

 - Do we need a partyDeleteShared()?

+- Major change idea: don't use proxies.
+Could check shared objects after draw() to see if they have changed.
+Would also need to check after event callbacks (mousePressed, etc).
+Would also need to poll in case user modifies the shared object in setInterval or something. could maybe provide a function like `partySync()` that user could call if they were updating "out of band"